Our Aims & Objectives

 - To seek and administer funds to be used to develop and promote sporting excellence amongst West Australian individuals and teams through the provision of travel, competition, equipment, information or any other requirement.

 - To act as the trustee for any foundation or project that may be established to promote and develop excellence in sport.

 WAIS stands for the Western Australian Institute of Sport.
-The short form WAIS is now widely recognised with its branding of four disks depicting athlete movement.
+The short form WAIS, is now widely recognised with its physical location, based in Mt Claremont on McGillivray Road.

 Why does WAIS only support certain sport programs?

 The reasons behind what is, or is not, a WAIS sport are varied and complex.
 Several factors affect whether or not WAIS can run a whole program in a given sport.
 Not least of these is whether the financial resources are available to WAIS to put into a program.
 However, once funding is available, there are numerous other considerations in determining a sport's suitability to establish a WAIS squad.
 These include:

 - The talent base available in WA